Q21. The difference between create and made is not valid.

 Answer: I can only say that I have not found this.
 My research has not been exhaustive but I have found the view back in that day was Gap.
 It would not concern me if this assertion was true or false as the evidence speaks for itself now anyway.

 Q4.
 Gap Theory dilutes the majesty of God

 Answer: I believe it is exactly the opposite and think it increases the majesty of God, He is much bigger than we think.
 He switches the whole cosmos on and off in one go.
 He throws galaxies billions of light years out by hand, He fills the world with water from one hand.
 He is the only one that the overused word ‘awesome’ actually applies to.
-He made two creations to provide a very detailed metaphor for Christ, a born again Earth and a born again man.
+He made and scheduled two creations to provide a very detailed metaphor for Christ-

 Q5.
 There is no specific verse that there was a previous creation.